 Persons with disabilities having problems accessing any of the PDF file below may call (301) 796-8249 for assistance.

-The Office of Crisis Management (OCM) within the Food and Drug Administration (FDA) performs a number of functions that ensure FDA’s preparedness for crises and emergencies involving or impacting FDA-regulated products.
+The Office of Emergency Management (OEM) within the Food and Drug Administration (FDA) performs a number of functions that ensure FDA’s preparedness for crises and emergencies involving or impacting FDA-regulated products.

-OCM also maintains an electronic incident management system which provides key agency officials timely awareness of public health issues involving FDA regulated products.
-As part of this system, OCM maintains and constantly enhances a geographic information system which can be utilized during emergencies to provide the agency situational awareness and a common operating picture.
+OEM also maintains an electronic incident management system which provides key agency officials timely awareness of public health issues involving FDA regulated products.
+As part of this system, OEM maintains and constantly enhances a geographic information system which can be utilized during emergencies to provide the agency situational awareness and a common operating picture.